-Usually appearing as a striking and full bodied red color, sometimes this red can appear washed off too.
-In this occasion you should watch their diet and water condition as your fish might not be feeling at ease.
+Usually appearing as a striking and full-bodied red color, sometimes this red can appear washed off too.
+On this occasion, you should watch their diet and water condition as your fish might not be feeling at ease.

 From Plakat to Veiltail, this color is commonly found across most variations of Bettas.